Adam Jones (American football): Tennessee Titans

 On April 10, 2007, NFL commissioner Roger Goodell announced that Jones would be given a one-year suspension for violation of the NFL player conduct policy, to be re-evaluated after the 10th regular-season game, pending disposition of current cases, which Jones appealed.
 This was the first time in 44 years that a player was suspended for an offense other than substance abuse.
-Jones took out a full page ad in The Tennessean, promising he would "win back trust" of his teammates and fans.
+Jones took out a full-page ad in The Tennessean, promising he would "win back trust" of his teammates and fans.
 "To my family, teammates, coaches and fans, I recognize that I have lost the right to ask for your patience and understanding," wrote Jones.
 "However, I will do everything in my power to regain your trust and respect."
 Jones also wrote in the letter that he planned to finish his degree at West Virginia University.
 "The basis of the appeal ... will be to clarify some of the facts and address the unprecedented punishment that was imposed," Jones wrote in the letter.
 However, on June 12, Jones withdrew his appeal.

 During his suspension Jones signed with Total Nonstop Action Wrestling (TNA), despite an agreement between TNA and the Titans organization that he would only have a "non-physical" role in the company, and went on to win the TNA World Tag Team Championship with Ron Killings.
 He also established a record label, "National Street League Records", and performed as one half of the rap duo Posterboyz.

 Ten weeks into the 2007 season, Goodell decided not to reduce Jones' suspension.
-Following this announcement, the NFL Players Association (NFLPA) said that it would appeal Jones's suspension.
+Following this announcement, the NFL Players Association (NFLPA) said that it would appeal Jones' suspension.
 Tennessee running back LenDale White told The Tennessean that he thought all Titans players wanted Jones to return to the team.
 Quarterback Vince Young said, "We are going to do well without him, we can do well with him...".
-On December 13, 2007, the NFL agreed to hear the players union's appeal on Jones's behalf.
+On December 13, 2007, the NFL agreed to hear the players union's appeal on Jones' behalf.
 The players union appealed Goodell's decision to not allow Jones to be reinstated during the 2007 season.

 On February 1, 2008, ESPN reported that Goodell remained disappointed in Jones and that he would most likely not be reinstated after the Super Bowl.
 The NFL was to review Jones after the 2008 Pro Bowl.
 It was also reported that the Titans would try to trade Jones, if reinstated.